Qinghai: Ethnicity

-There are over 37 recognized ethnic groups among Qinghai's population of 5.6 million, with Han population standing at 50.5% of the total population and national minorities making up 49.5% of the population.
+There are over 37 recognized ethnic groups among Qinghai's population of 5.6 million, with Han population standing at 50.5% of the total population and ethnic minorities making up 49.5% of the population.
 In 2010, Tibetan population stood at 20.7%, Hui 16%, Tu (Monguor) 4%, with also some groups of Mongol, and Salar, all of those groups being the most populous in the province.
 Han Chinese predominate in the cities of Xining, Haidong, Delingha and Golmud, and elsewhere in the northeast.
 The Hui are concentrated in Xining, Haidong, Minhe County, Hualong County, and Datong County.
 The Tu people predominate in Huzhu County and the Salars in Xunhua County; Tibetans and Mongols are sparsely distributed across the rural western part of the province.
 Of the Muslim ethnic groups in China, Qinghai has communities of Hui, Salar, Dongxiang, and Bao'an.
 The Hui dominate the wholesale business in Qinghai.